 Green Steps is an initiative of the Monash Sustainable Development Institute that equips current Monash University students with the skills and knowledge needed to become leaders and sustainability change agents in their careers and beyond.

-Over the past 16 years, the co-curricular program has transformed lives, launched careers and most importantly, created a network of change agents now working in organisations to make the world a more sustainable place to live.
+Over the past 17 years, the extra-curricular program has transformed lives, launched careers and most importantly, created a network of leaders who are now working in organisations to make the world a more sustainable place to live.

 Who should apply?

-· Are committed to furthering their skills in sustainability and leadership
+- Are committed to furthering their skills in sustainability and leadership

-· Want to be part of a growing global network of sustainability change agents
+- Want to be part of a growing global network of sustainability change agents

 What is involved?